Albonycal/albony.xyz/README.md

 ### Personal website

 #### Resume: https://albony.xyz/CV.pdf
 #### License: Prohibits commercial use.
-For personal use this license should be included including credits.
+For personal use this license should be included, with credits.